gabrieljones/Tsunami/README.md

 Send a wave, capture the shore.
 A game for Blinks. https://blinks.games/

-Players: Up to 5 teams
+Players: As many as can fit around the table/cluster of blinks.

-Teams: Each team can have as many players as will fit around the table.
+Teams: Up to 5 teams; Red, Yellow, Green, Blue, and Megenta

 Blinks: 24 - infinity